Practical emergency planning for schools & colleges

 Do we really need invacuation, lockdown and evacuation plans?

 Yes.
-Martyn’s Law and DfE guidance expect schools to have documented, tested plans for all major emergency procedures.
-CTprepare helps you meet those expectations with clear, practical guidance and online questionnaires to create compliant documents.
+Martyn's Law and DfE guidance require schools to have documented, tested plans for all major emergency procedures.
+CTprepare translates Counter Terrorism Policing best practice and NPSA protective security guidance into school-specific, actionable procedures that meet these requirements.

 Is CTprepare just a template?